 The SQL Editor has several configurable panels and windows, as described in the screenshot above.

-the bottom of MySQL Workbench.
+of MySQL Workbench.
 Its select box includes the

 The Action Output panel displays a summary of the communication between the script and the server, and can refer to errors or general information.
 Each message displays the time, action, and server response.
 This output is useful for troubleshooting scripts.

 The Text Output panel displays a textual representation of the query, as displayed using the MySQL Console.
 Use Query, Execute (All or Selection) to Text to send output to this panel.

 The History Output panel provides a history of SQL operations carried out.
 The time and SQL code for each operation is recorded.
 To view the executed SQL statement, click the time, and the SQL code executed will be displayed in the SQL column.